With 20,500 coronavirus deaths, U.S. spends Easter Sunday on lockdown

 However, new government data shows a summer surge in infections if stay-at-home orders are lifted after only 30 days, according to projections first reported by the New York Times and confirmed by a Department of Homeland Security official.

-here (Reporting by Barbara Goldberg, Doina Chiacu, Ross Colvin and Christopher Bing; Writing by Daniel Wallis; editing by Diane Craft)
+Reporting by Barbara Goldberg, Doina Chiacu, Ross Colvin, Noeleen Walder and Christopher Bing; Writing by Daniel Wallis; editing by Diane Craft